wenjun-cheng/wenjun-cheng.github.io/_pages/about.md

 Hi!
 This is Wenjun Cheng.
 I am an undergraduate student pursuing dual degrees in Electrical and Computer Engineering at Shanghai Jiao Tong University and Robotics Engineering at University of Michigan.
 My research interests lie at the intersection of AI and robotics.
 You can download my resume <a href="/files/cv.pdf" download>here</a>.

 ## 🎓 Education {#education}
-* B.S. in Electrical and Computer Engineering, Shanghai Jiao Tong University, 2023-2027 (expected)
+* B.S. in Electrical and Computer Engineering, Shanghai Jiao Tong University, 2023-2027
-* B.S. in Robotics Engineering, University of Michigan, 2023-2027 (expected)
+* B.S. in Robotics Engineering, University of Michigan, 2023-2027

 ## 🔬 Research {#research}
 ### April 2024 - June 2025: Machine Learning-based Study of Droplet Collision Behavior